-You would also need to decide on what type of app do you want to create?
+You would also need to decide what app type you want to create?
 How about a native mobile app?
 These apps work very well with the operating system (OS).
 Java and Kotlin work well with the Android OS, while Swift and Objective-C work well with iOS.
 The great thing about native mobile apps is that they can take advantage of a mobile device's hardware and other features.

-Native mobile apps deliver excellent user experience, performance, and security, but they can be expensive to develop and maintain.
+Native mobile apps deliver excellent user experience, performance, and security but can be expensive to develop and maintain.
 Hybrid development is an ideal solution.
 With hybrid development, business owners can reuse the same code across both Android and iOS.
-This means that businesses can save money and quickly release new versions of their app.
+This means that businesses can save money and quickly release new app versions.

 What's the process?
 How do you find the perfect client?
 What services should you offer?
 How should you measure your results?

-Content and its formats still matter in terms of media consumption, and an on-demand audio format has plenty of advantages.
+Content and its formats still matter regarding media consumption, and an on-demand audio format has many advantages.
 Here are some of them: